-Make sure you’re starting for the right reasons
+Make sure you’re starting a business for the right reasons

 Before you start a business, you should be absolutely clear about why you are doing it.
 That may sound obvious, but there are actually many reasons why someone should choose to turn their back on the security of a job and career for the uncertainty of starting a business.
 So the clearer you are about what exactly you are trying to achieve, the better chance you have of achieving it.